Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 ...
 ```

 Ecwid allows your application to fully reside on client side and not use server side at all, i.e. you can authenticate the user, get store ID and access token and manage the store data via Ecwid API right inside your app in Control panel without calling your server scripts.
 For convenience, we provide a simple Javascript SDK that you can use in your application to authenticate the user and get access to the API.
-As soon as the JS SDK script is included, you can use the provided `EcwidApp.getPayload()` method to retrieve the user's store ID and access token as shown in example.
+As soon as the JS SDK script is used, you can call the provided `EcwidApp.getPayload()` method to retrieve the user's store ID and access token as shown in example.
+See also [.getPayload()](#ecwidapp-getpayload) method specification.

 So, in your application code, you will need to include Ecwid JS SDK script and use provided methods to authenticate the user as shown in the example.
-See also: [Ecwid JS SDK](#js-css-sdk) .
+See also: [Ecwid Javascript SDK](#ecwid-javascript-sdk) .

 ## Troubleshooting